This post is a follow-up of this previous one about sourcehut.

 Now that I'm a little more oriented though, I think it could be a good platform.
-I'm actually considering moving Bibliogram's development there.
+I'm actually considering moving most of my development there.
 I'd definitely have to write some documentation showing people how they can submit issues and patchsets since it's not the most obvious thing.

 In sourcehut, issues are called todos, and they look like this.
 This is actually really nice UI.
 It's easy to submit an issue report: if you're logged in you can type a subject and body into the web UI, but whether you have an account or not (at least, I don't think you need an account?) you can also choose to send a plaintext email with your report.
 I think this is actually really convenient.

 The pattern of things being accomplished with email continues with merge requests, or whatever you want to call them. sourcehut calls them patchsets.
 There is a web UI, but you're encouraged to use

 git send-email to submit patches.
 This is a bit more of a learning process than some people are used to, but I think it could work well if everyone involved knows what they're doing.

 I do sort of know what I'm doing thanks to that extremely well designed web tutorial (seriously, thanks for that) and I managed to create this real patchset with some changes to the documentation, inspired by this discussion on the mailing lists.